bcgov/design-system/packages/react-components/README.md

 GitHub Actions are located in `/.github/workflows` in the project root.
 Actions are included to:

 - Build the Storybook and Vite applications on merge to `main`
-- Test (Jest and Playwright) on pull request
+- Test (Vitest and Playwright) on pull request
 - Publish new versions of the library on npm (`next` tag) on merge to `main`